 - No Color Screen

-- The digital screen lacks the details other watches such as the S60 can provide.
+- The digital screen lacks the details other watches like the Garmin S60

 Disclaimer: The Golfing Lad is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.